JonahLargen/Skycamp/README.md

 ---

-## 🎯 Overview
+## 🎯 Motivation

-Skycamp is a project management tool inspired by Basecamp, showcasing best practices in building scalable, maintainable, and secure distributed web applications.
-Skycamp serves as a comprehensive demonstration of modern .NET architecture patterns, cloud-native design principles, and enterprise development practices.
+Skycamp aims to address the challenges faced by starting a distributed web application from scratch in .NET.
+It provides a solid foundation for developers to learn and implement best practices in building scalable, maintainable, and secure applications using modern .NET technologies.
+It is a clone of popular project management tool basecamp.

 ### What Makes Skycamp Special